Badger007/hello-world/README.md

+hi there
+i was asked to tell something abaout my self

 # Welcome to GitHub

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
-Let’s learn how this all works by building and publishing your first GitHub Pages website!
+Let’s learn how this all wory ks by building and publishing your first GitHub Pages website!

 ## Repositories